Preston-Landers/speakur-discussion/README.md

     See this page for details: https://www.polymer-project.org/articles/concatenating-web-components.html

-* You must register an App / Project with each the authentication services you want to use:
+* You must register an App / Project with each of the authentication services you want to use:

     * Go to https://developers.facebook.com/ and register a new 'App' there.
 When users authenticate with your Speakur discussion site using Facebook, they will see the info you put here.
 Same with Google.

     * Go to https://console.developers.google.com and register a new 'Project' there.

+    * TODO: Github accounts

+    * TODO: Twitter accounts

+    * TODO: ability to switch individual auth providers on/off

 * Configure your Firebase (FB) account: